ceramicnetwork/docs/docs/learn/mainnet.md

 ### **GeoWeb**

-**Mutable files for NFTs**: [GeoWeb](https://geoweb.network) is creating a fair and open augmented reality (AR) metaverse where digital land is represented by NFTs and content for the land is represented by one or more streams on Ceramic.
-GeoWeb uses Ceramic with the NFT DID method to store mutable files for NFTs that can only be updated by the asset's current owner.
-When the assets transfers ownership on-chain, so do the write permissions automatically.
+**Mutable files for NFTs**: [GeoWeb](https://geoweb.network) is creating a fair and open augmented reality (AR) metaverse where digital land is represented by NFTs and content for the land is stored in one or more streams on Ceramic.

 ## About Mainnet